Daniel9650/IDB/PITCHME.md

 ---
 ###### What they could do better

-* We really like their website, hard to come up with things to improve
+* We really like theiri website, hard to come up with things to improve
 * Website is not super beautiful but we understand that's more a difference in preference for design.

 <br>